inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 ............

 |project_name| prides itself on simplicity, but with each question answered a
 new one arises.
-“In the event of **<hazard>** how many **<exposure>** will be affected?“, is the core question that is answered by InaSAFE, but aggregation adds to this by providing options to divide your results by area such as province boundaries.
-Instead of just knowing the total number of people affected by the hazard, |project_name| is able to aggregate allowing the user to know how many people are affected in a certain administration area.
+"In the event of **<hazard>** how many **<exposure>** will be affected?", is the core question that is answered by InaSAFE, but aggregation adds to this by providing options to divide your results by area such as province boundaries.
+Instead of just knowing the total number of people affected by the hazard,
+|project_name| is able to aggregate allowing the user to know how many people
+are affected in a certain administration area.
 Hence the local governments will be able understand the impact to their specific area.

 Impact Function
 ---------------

 The core to |project_name| is its capability of having multiple Impact functions specific to the input data.
 An impact function generally only deals with the combination of 1 hazard layer with 1 exposure layer.
 The way it is combined is specific to the impact function, it could be a simple overlay of the 2 layer, or it could be a complicated function that calculate if a building would fall down in an earthquake based on building structure information

-The output of the impact function will typically have a spatial component (e.g. a GIS layer which automatically loads into the map canvas) and a non-spatial component (e.g. a list of estimates of disaster risk reduction elements such as how many kilos of rice to make available, or a list of actions you may want to consider carrying out) which will be found in the InaSAFE window panel.
+The output of the impact function will typically have a spatial component (e.g. a GIS layer which automatically loads into the map canvas) and a non-spatial component (e.g. a list of estimates of disaster risk reduction elements such as how many kilos of rice to make available, or a list of actions you may want to consider carrying out) which will be found in the |project_name| window panel.

 Impact functions can be written for any contingency planning purpose, one example is the minimum needs (minimum quantity of relief items per per person) that need to be supplied to refugees during/after a disaster.
 The Indonesian Disaster Management Agency (|BNPB|) have identified these needs per day, and |project_name| has used these numbers to calculate how much food, water, toilets, family kits etc are need during/after the disaster based on the number of evacuated people.
 This output directly informs contingency planners how much of each item is needed to withstand a major disaster.

 Additionally an impact functions can be configured ‘on the fly’ during the analysis.
 This will be touched on during the training exercise.
 :ref:`impact_functions`

 Keywords
 ........

 An Impact function will automatically be chosen depending on the keywords that has been allocated to the input layers.
 The purpose of the keywords file is to provide additional metadata needed by the impact functions.
 For example, the keywords file will indicate whether a given dataset should be treated as a hazard or an exposure layer.
-It is also used to indicate the context of the layer (e.g. flood, earthquake). :ref:`keywords_system`
+It is also used to indicate the context of the layer (e.g. flood, earthquake).
+:ref:`keywords_system`

 Available Impact Functions
 ..........................